AlekseiRbo/TXT/README.md

 		"SOAP_API",
 		"and etc"
 ```
-12. Make a commit in one line.
+12. Make a commit in one line

 13. Send 2 files at once to an external repository.
 `git commit -am "Add diff 'preferences.txt' and 'sklls.txt'"`